top of page

 Education

 • Faculty training on LGBTQ Affirming Practices.
-In addition, some faculty have completed additional coursework to have this special designation on their Temple Health profile. (bit.ly/3kZqU9y)
+In addition, several faculty have completed additional coursework to have this special designation on their Temple Health profile

 • EM faculty led the Our Words Matter Campaign across the institution to decrease stigma and bias in clinical communication